graeme-winter/dials_tutorials/ccp4-york-2025/COWS_PIGS_PEOPLE.md

 - `dials.scale` - correct the data for sample decay, overall scale from beam or illuminated volume and absorption
 - `dials.export` - output processed data for e.g. use in CCP4 or PHENIX

-With multiple sweeps from a single crystal, we can assign a single orientation matrix and then use this throughout the processing (the default) - however if you have data from multiple crystals some of the assumptions will break down so we need to (i) tell the software that the crystals _do not_ share a matrix and in the symmetry determination also resolve any indexing ambiguity: we therefore replace `dials.symmetry` with `dials.cosym`.
+With multiple sweeps from a single crystal, we can assign a single orientation matrix and then use this throughout the processing (the default) - however if you have data from multiple crystals some of the assumptions will break down so we need to tell the software that the crystals _do not_ share a matrix and in the symmetry determination also resolve any indexing ambiguity: we therefore replace `dials.symmetry` with `dials.cosym`.

 For this tutorial, there is some assumed knowledge of what these different steps in DIALS do.
 If you are attending the CCP4 School in York, you will have just covered this in a previous session.
 If you have stumbled across this tutorial outside of that event, you can find additional details on these DIALS steps explained in [this tutorial](https://github.com/graeme-winter/dials_tutorials/blob/main/ccp4-dls-2024/COWS_PIGS_PEOPLE.md)